 How is that the T-shirt, that most humble and All-American of garments came to collect so many questions about its wear, care and styling?
 We're not so sure ourselves, but we do have answers that will help you make the most of this beloved staple.

 Just as there isn't one type of T-shirt or one type of body, there isn't one way that all T-shirts should fit.
 Instead, there are a diversity of different cuts, each of which can be styled differently to match individual occasions.
 Relaxed fit T-shirts are more generous through the body, accentuating that easy, laidback feel that's so essential to the style.
 Shaped T-shirts will curve slightly at the waist to flatter your silhouette.
 And T-shirts with a touch of rayon will fit closer to the body, making them easier to layer under sweaters, cardigans, and jackets.

 It's simple: lay the T-shirt down, front-side first, on a flat surface.
 Choose a side to start from, and then use one of your hands to grip the end of the sleeve and the other hand to grip the bottom of the same side's hem.
 Fold both to the center of the garment, making sure to tuck the sleeve over to the side.
 Repeat the same movement from the other side of the shirt, and then fold the shirt in half lengthwise.
 Voila!

 T-shirts may be humble, but they deserve the same level of care shown to other garments.
 To best preserve your T-shirt's shape, wash it on the cold cycle and then air-dry the T-shirt by hanging it or laying it out flat on a drying rack or towel.

 T-shirts and polo shirts run in the same circle: each is indicative of classic, laidback American style.
-The T-shirt's lack of collar makes it more casual, while the polo shit's collar and placket make it a bit more structured.
+The T-shirt's lack of collar makes it more casual, while the polo shirt's collar and placket make it a bit more structured.
 The combination of a polo shirt and a skirt or a polo shirt with chino pants and a blazer are each classic preppy looks that can pass for business casual attire, particularly during spring and summer.